60,000 Years of Aboriginal Culture

 The same year in July of one of Clifford Possum Tjapaltjarri’s acclaimed work ‘Warlugulong “map series” reached $2.4 million.

 Aboriginal Art is equally at home in both galleries and museums.
-The Australian Aboriginal is arguably the most successful and certainly the longest surviving culture in human history.
+The Indigenous Aboriginal people of Australia are arguably the most successful and certainly the longest surviving culture in human history.

 It is complex and focused on long term survival in the most hostile of environments.
 It has deep knowledge, spiritual, cultural and practical survival teachings.